Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 ## Findable

-The first step in (re)using data is to find them.
-Metadata and data should be easy to find for both humans and computers.
+The first step in FAIRification of data is to facilitate finding them.
+Both data and metadata should be easy to find for computers and humans.
 Machine-readable metadata are essential for automatic discovery of datasets and services.

 + F1.
 (Meta)data are assigned a globally unique and persistent identifier